CloudLocate getting started

 Regardless the service access mode

-when using UBX-RXM-MEASX, the service accepts in input the entire UBX message sent in output by the GNSS, including all the headers and the checksum;
+when using UBX-RXM-MEASX, the service requires in input the entire UBX message sent in output by the GNSS, including all the headers and the checksum;

 when using UBX-RXM-MEAS50/MEAS20/MEAS12 the service needs in input only the payload of the UBX message sent in output by the GNSS, removing the headers and the checksum.